data-umbrella/data-umbrella.github.io/_posts/2021-11-20-data-umbrella-afme2-2021-scikit-learn-sprint-report.md

 In response to the question "*What are your favorite parts about the sprint?*"

->Pair programming and the support from the core developers
+- *Pair programming and the support from the core developers*

->Meeting new people and asking the core-developers about issues in our PRs.
+- *Meeting new people and asking the core-developers about issues in our PRs.*

->Pair programming.
-Ability to interact with sci-kit learn core contributors.
+- *Pair programming.
+Ability to interact with scikit learn core contributors.*

->Pair Programming
+- *Pair Programming*

->Very quick responses from senior contributors
+- *Very quick responses from senior contributors*

->I learned a lot, met new people and got a lot of help from the core developers and got to debug things with people.
+- *I learned a lot, met new people and got a lot of help from the core developers and got to debug things with people.*

->The actual sprint day
+- *The actual sprint day*

->The fact we could ask for help in real time from the sklearn contributors team, amazing stuff!
+- *The fact we could ask for help in real time from the sklearn contributors team, amazing stuff!*

->Working on scikit-learn issues with pair programming partner
+- *Working on scikit-learn issues with pair programming partner*

->The opportunity to connect with core maintainers; reasonable time commitment
+- *The opportunity to connect with core maintainers; reasonable time commitment*

->Hanging out before the sprint and working together
+- *Hanging out before the sprint and working together*

->Working with a new person and tackling an intermediate issue.
+- *Working with a new person and tackling an intermediate issue.*

->Learning new things and meeting new people.
+- *Learning new things and meeting new people.*

->Finding a community, getting to meet the sklearn core devs, working together on a contribution
+- *Finding a community, getting to meet the sklearn core devs, working together on a contribution*

->It was great.
-Thank you for organizing it.
+- *It was great.
+Thank you for organizing it.*

->Interact with diverse members of the team from different countries.
+- *Interact with diverse members of the team from different countries.*

->It was perfect!
-Thank you for organizing one.
+- *It was perfect!
+Thank you for organizing one.*

 ### Suggestions for Improvement